Mimetis/Dotmim.Sync/docs/Conflict.rst

 .. image:: assets/Conflict01.png

-By default, conflicts are resolved automaticaly using the configuration policy property `ConflictResolutionPolicy` set in the `SyncOptions` object :
+By default, conflicts are resolved automaticaly using the configuration policy property ``ConflictResolutionPolicy`` set in the ``SyncOptions`` object :

 You can choose:

-* ``ConflictResolutionPolicy.ServerWins`` : The server is allways the winner of any conflict. this behavior is the default behavior.
+* ``ConflictResolutionPolicy.ServerWins`` : The server is the winner of any conflict. this behavior is the default behavior.
-* ``ConflictResolutionPolicy.ClientWins`` : The client is allways the winner of any conflict.
+* ``ConflictResolutionPolicy.ClientWins`` : The client is the winner of any conflict.

-.. hint:: Default value is `ServerWins`.
+.. hint:: Default value is ``ServerWins``.

 .. code-block:: csharp

     var options = new SyncOptions { ConflictResolutionPolicy = ConflictResolutionPolicy.ServerWins };

-Here is the same diagram with the final step, where resolution is set to ```ServerWins`` (default value, by the way)
+Here is the same diagram with the final step, where resolution is set to ``ServerWins`` (default value, by the way)

 .. image:: assets/Conflict02.png